- What Attracts Flies To Your Garage?

 Besides the array of diseases they carry, flies reproduce rapidly with a 24-hour incubation period.
-As such, the sight of few flies implies a horde of larvae manifesting in the comfort of your garage.
+As such, the sight of a few flies implies a horde of larvae manifesting in the comfort of your garage.

-While there are many fly eliminations approaches, the easiest system is to eliminate their food sources and breeding grounds.
+While there are many fly eliminations approaches, the easiest is to eliminate their food sources and breeding grounds.
 Common flies thrive on decaying material, food, and fecal waste.

 What Attracts Flies To Your Garage?